 Jim Dine has often been filed under Pop art, and the filing is both useful and misleading.

 Useful, because he was there at the beginning, close to the Happenings scene and central to the early moment when ordinary objects entered high art with new force.
 Misleading, because Dine's objects never felt impersonal enough to stay inside Pop's coolest stereotypes.
 His tools, bathrobes, shoes, hearts, and flowers carry autobiography even when they look iconic.
+That is why he belongs on a broader map of Jewish artists who changed modern visual culture.

 He made things feel handled.

 That is the key difference.
 Many artists of the postwar period used consumer or familiar imagery to comment on mass culture.
 Dine often used familiar objects to register intimacy.
 A robe could imply the body without showing it.
 A hand tool could become inheritance, masculinity, use, and memory all at once.
-The object was not simply cited.
+The object was not merely cited.
 It was inhabited.

 He reached Pop through performance and assemblage